Sourcing and Manufacturing in China

 Pro Tip: Keep records and checklist for inspections to streamline this process.
 A good process is to ensure a random sample selection is taken and compared against the the approved iteration during the sampling process prior to mass production, ordering or previous orders.

-• Verify invoices against POs and delivery receipts before approval.
+Verify invoices against purchase orders (POs) and delivery receipts before approval.

 Pro Tip: Implement an automated payment system or prioritise the process to reduce delays.